zhdovelie/heroku-vless/README.md

 # Important information

-Heroku started to clean up accounts that use v2ray/xray/shadowsocks, and this project will no longer be updated.
-If you can continue to use it, please keep a low profile.
-There are few free resources left. （2021.7.19）

 New users only need to modify the id and Caddy homepage configuration

 Do not modify the caddy configuration if you are not familiar with the caddy configuration